 many others are poor sellers and not much in demand unless they are the first model of that typewriter.
-Simply check eBay to confirm that.
+Simply check eBay completed sale prices to confirm that.

 Antique typewriters from the turn of the century or earlier, and typewriters & early office machines that have a different appearance from the norm, are usually of interest.

 If you will look at the pictures that I have provided here, and visit the

 Typewriter Past Sales page you will get a better sense of what I mean.

-Desirable types include typewriters called Index typewriters.
-These vintage typewriters have unusual indexing devices instead of standard keyboards (like the machine to the right).
+Desirable antique typewriters include those called Index typewriters.
+These vintage typewriters have unusual indexing devices instead of a standard keyboards (like the machine to the right).
 Most index style typewriters sell in the 300 - 3000 dollar range depending on the